turingschool/curriculum-site/module1/lessons/methods_and_return_values.md

 <br>

 One of the most important reasons we need methods is to **reuse code**.
-Instead of rewriting all those lines of code for creating an upcased string, we simply call the `upcase` method.
+Instead of rewriting all those lines of code for creating an upcased string, we simply **invoke** the `upcase` method.

 The example illustrates another key point: **methods run on objects**.
 In the example above, the `upcase` method is running on `"Hello World"`, which is a **String object**.
 You can think of methods like they are messages to an object.
 The above code is saying, "Hey string, give me an upcased version of yourself."

-To recap the Key Points from this section:
-- We use methods so we can reuse code
-- Methods run on objects

 ## Return Values